RobMeades/ioc-client/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-...where `username` is replaced by your user name on the Raspberry Pi, `mic` is the  device representing the I2S microphone, `ioc_server:port` is the URL where the [ioc-server](https://github.com/RobMeades/ioc-server) application is running, `log_server:port` is the URL where the [ioc logging server](https://github.com/RobMeades/ioc-log) is running and `log_directory_path` is a path where log files can be stored temporarily (probably in a sub-directory of `/home/username`).
+...where `username` is replaced by your user name on the Raspberry Pi, `mic_hw` is the  device representing the I2S microphone, `ioc_server:port` is the URL where the [ioc-server](https://github.com/RobMeades/ioc-server) application is running, `log_server:port` is the URL where the [ioc logging server](https://github.com/RobMeades/ioc-log) is running and `log_directory_path` is a path where log files can be stored temporarily (probably in a sub-directory of `/home/username`).

 Test that it works with: